Keith Caputo: Return to Life of Agony and other solo material (2003–2011)

 In 2003, Caputo formed a group consisting of New York musicians Mike Shaw (bass) and Dan Platt (guitars), along with Dutch musicians Jochem Van Rooijen (drums) and Jack Pisters (lead guitars) that toured and recorded what became the album Live Monsters (2004).
-On May 1, 2006, Caputo released her third solo album Hearts Blood on Your Dawn which was only sold at her live shows, via mail order through her website, and in the iTunes Store.
+On May 1, 2006, Caputo released his third solo album Hearts Blood on Your Dawn which was only sold at his live shows, via mail order through his website, and in the iTunes Store.
+Caputos song “Got Monsters” was later used in Season 4, Episode 6 of the British television show Being Human.

-In 2007, Caputo recorded her fourth solo album, A Fondness for Hometown Scars, which includes a guest appearance by Flea (of the Red Hot Chili Peppers) on trumpet, amongst others.
+In 2007, Caputo recorded his fourth solo album, A Fondness for Hometown Scars, which includes a guest appearance by Flea (of the Red Hot Chili Peppers) on trumpet, amongst others.
+Tom from Punk Rock Theory gave the album a 7.5/10 stating “While the track listing may feel a little awkward at times with those two barnburners thrown in there and while not every song is worth remembering, this is still a damn good album from a guy that is not only blessed with a beautiful voice but also with some solid songwriting skills.”
 Caputo participated as a guest singer on Dutch symphonic metal band Within Temptation's track "What Have You Done", the first single (and second track) from their 2007 album The Heart of Everything.

-In 2008, she toured in support of this release, with a band composed of Dutch musicians Ryan Oldcastle (guitars), Axel van Oort (bass), and Jochem van Rooijen (drums).
+In 2008, he toured in support of this release, with a band composed of Dutch musicians Ryan Oldcastle (guitars), Axel van Oort (bass), and Jochem van Rooijen (drums).
 The album was produced by Martyn LeNoble and was released in Europe in April 2008 by Dutch label, Suburban Records.

+In 2009 Caputo released a 6 song EP which featured covers of Cyndi Lauper, Lou Reed and Antony And The Johnsons along with 3 original tracks.